rawiriblundell/simple-locate/README.md

 ## slocate?  mlocate?
 What?
 The short version is that `slocate` tries to prevent you from getting search results for files you wouldn't have access to.
 You don't want the users seeing `/root/people_to_murder.txt`, for example.
 So, obviously the `s` stands for *secure*.

-With `mlocate` it seeks to advance on `slocate` by *merging* differences in the last *n* period, usually 24 hours assuming a daily `updatedb` via `cron`.
+With `mlocate` it seeks to advance on `slocate` by *merging* differences that it finds.
+In other words, it checks each directory it finds against its own db, and if the modified timestamp differs, it reindexes that directory.
 At a certain scale (large filesystems, millions of files) merging gives a significant performance boost.

 There was another one called `rlocate` which, if my memory serves, was a kernel module that hooked into filesystem events and essentially kept the db updated in near real-time.
-Hence the `r`
+Hence the `r`.

 ### Does simple-locate do any of that?
 `simple-locate` attempts, in a rudamentary way, to replicate `slocate` and `mlocate` functionality.
 It keeps the following indices: